Nkanyisogwane/Data-Analysis-Personal-Projects/Financial-Service-Fraud-Detection-SQL_Project/ReadMe.md

 🗂 Repository Contents
 README.md – This file contains a project overview and key queries with explanations.
 Screenshots/ – A folder containing screenshots of query results (referenced above).
-AllQueries.sql – A file containing all the SQL queries used in this project.
+Fraud-24Jan2024.sql – A file containing all the SQL queries used in this project.

 🔗 Conclusion
 This project showcases my ability to use SQL to extract insights, solve problems, and document findings in a professional manner.
 While I relied on AI to enhance my learning, I combined this guidance with critical thinking to complete the project independently.

 Check out the full project, including queries and results, in the repository.